steemit/steem/doc/git-guildelines.md

 new branch, and begin development.
 The naming scheme we use is the issue number, then a dash, followed by a shorthand description of the issue.
 For example, issue 22 is to allow the removal of an upvote.
-Branch `22-undo-vote` was used to devlop the patch for this issue.
+Branch `22-undo-vote` was used to develop the patch for this issue.

 ### Non-Issue Branches

 Some changes are so minor as to not require an issue, e.g. changes to logging.
 Because the requirement of automated testing, create an issue for them.
-We err on the side of overdocumentation rather than underdocumentation.
+We err on the side of over-documentation rather than under-documentation.
 Branch from `develop`, make your fix, and create a pull request into `develop`.

 Suggested formatting for such branches missing an issue is